boskjoett/RaspberryPi5/Anthias.md

 Give it a tag `webserver`.

 Define a service.
-Call it "anthias" and connect it to port tcp:443
+Call it e.g. "anthias-raspberry4" and connect it to port tcp:443

+Define the same service on the Raspberry device with a command like this

+    sudo tailscale serve --service=svc:anthias-raspberry4 --https=443 127.0.0.1:80

+Approve the service in the Tailscale admin console.

 ### Create a funnel to the Anthias web server